-Perfect for apple season, the Bobbing for Apples Cocktail is a fun way to celebrate the fall leaves turning color as apples across the west coast are harvested.
-Made with rye whiskey, apple brandy, demerara syrup, angostura bitters, orange bitters and garnished with a dehydrated apple slice and cinnamon stick dipped in vodka so it smokes when lit.
+Made with apple brandy, the Bobbing for Apples Cocktail is a fun way to celebrate the fall leaves turning color and apple season getting into full swing.
+This cocktail is packed with fall flavors, including rye whiskey, demerara syrup, angostura bitters, and orange bitters.
+It is garnished with a dehydrated apple slice and a cinnamon stick dipped in vodka that smokes when lit.

 This cocktail was pioneered by Sushi Roku in Los Angeles, CA.